vitor-mitsuo-matrubashi/vitor-mitsuo-matrubashi/README.md

 I work with Market Risk and Finance, and I’m passionate about programming and statistics.
 In my daily work, I deal with risk analysis and the development of solutions, always aiming to learn and apply new technologies and concepts. 🌱

+I studied Applied and Computational Mathematics at the University of São Paulo (USP), which gave me a solid foundation to combine finance, programming, and data analysis in my work. 📚

 Besides that, I have a few hobbies that help me balance my routine and keep my mind active:

     🎹 I’m learning to play the piano.